CollectiveFocus/CFM_Frontend/docs/review-criteria.md

 1. Code Quality

-   - there are no warnings or errors in the shell terminal
+   - there are no linting warnings in the shell terminal
    - there are no errors in the browser console
    - [no superfluous React import](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#removing-unused-react-imports)
    - must not import `styled` from '@mui/material/styles' or '@emotion/styled'

+1. Test

+   - ui component has a snapshot test
+   - ui behaviour is tested

 1. File Structure

-   - component is in the correct directory {/atoms, /molecules, /organisms}
+   - ui component is in the correct directory `/atoms, /molecules, /organisms`
-   - component file name communicates its purpose
+   - ui component file name communicates its purpose
+   - library function is in a `/lib` module
+   - library function is documented

 1. Commit

-   - sensible commit
+   - atomic commit